-Tributary Creek Site 9 (Figure 20) was sampled in the morning of 23 July 2008.
-The weather was overcast with light rain; the water temperature was 9°C and the air temperature 11°C. The water level was low enough that we had some difficulty placing minnow traps in portions of the sample reach.
-The erosion changes on the right bank noted during the 2007 biomonitoring sampling in the upstream half of the fish sampling reach had continued to a minor extent.
-We noted no evidence of recent scouring flows or other major disturbance events despite the major rain event the week before sampling occurred.
+Tributary Creek Site 9 (Figure 20) was sampled in the morning of 22 July 2009.
+The weather was overcast with drizzle after a night of light rain; the water temperature was 12.5°C and the air temperature 12°C. The water level was very low, and we had some difficulty placing minnow traps in portions of the sample reach, finding appropriate locations for benthic macroinvertebrate sampling, and measuring stream flow.

 Figure 20.
-Tributary Creek Site 9 during biomonitoring sampling on 23 July 2008.
+Tributary Creek Site 9 during biomonitoring sampling on 22 July 2009.